Research Experience Placement (REP) Scheme

 • It is a requirement that all successful candidates complete an online report at the end of their placement.

-• Students will be paid the appropriate National Minimum Wage rate (for those 22 and under) or National Living Wage rate (for those 23 and over) and where necessary receive a contribution towards research and training expenses of up to £500 during the placement.
+• Students will be paid the National Living Wage rate and where necessary receive a contribution towards research and training expenses of up to £500 during the placement.
 There are no further funds available for relocation or living expenses.

 General Eligibility of participating undergraduate students